 Two signal boxes opened in 1865 - a north box and south box.
 The boxes were replaced in 1885 and again in 1919.
 The north box (brick) was on the west side opposite the goods yard near the north of the loop (and a level crossing) and the south box was on the east side opposite the junction, south end of the loop and turntable.

 The station was chiefly a junction station, there only being a low population nearby.

-In 1965 the station closed to passengers, coinciding with the closure of the Aberfeldy Branch.
+In 1965 the station closed to passengers, coinciding with the closure of the Aberfeldy Branch (Inverness and Perth Junction Railway).
 The loop on the main line was retained.

 The south box closed in 1967 when the north box took it over (and was renamed simply 'Ballinluig' - managed cosmetically with the expediency of cutting the word 'North' off the name board).

 The loop survived until 1985.
 Signalmen commented that it was a long loop, useful for breaking the single track section from Dunkeld to Pitlochry, particularly useful if anything went wrong.
 (Ballinluig was 8 miles from Dunkeld and just under 5 miles from Pitlochry).

 The branch platform has been obliterated by subsequent road construction to improve the safety of the junction between the A9 and the A827.

 Black Island Platform